Obelism/react-svg/README.md

 ### React server components / NextJS App router

 Because this library uses context and client fetching both the provider and Svg component need to be client components.
-The easiest way to let NextJS this know is using this strucutre:
+The easiest way to let NextJS know these are client components is using this strucutre:

 ```ts
 "use client";